Updated July 2022

-This June, SES is launching a new initiative focused on keeping birds safe, and, since all things in nature are connected, keeping all our other wild beings safe too!
+This June, SES launched a new initiative focused on keeping birds safe, and, since all things in nature are connected, keeping all our other wild beings safe too!
 Our new project is called Bird Friendly Squamish.

 Birds, like most wildlife, are battling many threats to their survival each and every day.
 Because of threats including cities full of glass, habitat loss, invasive species, outdoor cats, off-leash dogs, disease and poisons, bird populations and biodiversity are in a frightening decline.
 As stewards of this incredible land where we are fortunate to live, it’s our responsibility to ensure our actions don’t negatively affect other species.
 We’re also responsible for caring for wildlife and their habitat.

 While the threats are numerous and it’s important to be aware of them, we also want to highlight the many benefits that birds and nature provide.
 Studies show that bird biodiversity in a community has a significant effect on the happiness and mental health of the people there.
 During the COVID-19 pandemic there has been a significant increase in people spending more time in nature and taking up birding.
 In addition to helping us be happier, birds also provide pest control, pollinate, spread seeds, and support our economy.